 Bridgeway Academy provides a variety of high school science courses for you to choose from, creating the most individualized education for your unique child.

-This Earth science course introduces specific areas of study such as astronomy, volcanology, topography, oceanography, meteorology and mineralogy with proofs of the Creation.
+This Earth Science course introduces specific areas of study such as astronomy, volcanology, topography, oceanography, meteorology and mineralogy with proofs of the Creation.
 Students learn about the perfection of God’s design for the universe.
-Weather science is a fascinating study as a part of this high school curriculum.
+Weather science is a fascinating study as a part of this online highschool curriculum.

 Integrated Physics and Chemistry I & II